Delaware state trooper appears to pull gun on driver in traffic stop, video shows

 Delaware State Police are reviewing a video that appears to show one of its troopers pulling a gun on a driver during a traffic stop this month.

-Mack Buckley, who is African-American, uploaded the minute-and-23-second video to Facebook on Feb.
-14 of the trooper pulling the gun on him when he objected to the officer opening the door of the car he was driving and telling him to get out of the vehicle.
+Mack Buckley, who is African-American, uploaded the minute-and-23-second video from Feb.
+14 to Facebook of the trooper pulling the gun on him when he objected to the officer opening the door and telling him to get out of the vehicle.

 "No, no, no. You cannot, you cannot pull me out of this," Buckley is heard saying to the officer right before the gun is drawn.